-Our farmers grow a variety of sweet potatoes including Carolina Ruby, Murasaki, Covington, and All Purple.
+Our farmers grow a variety of sweet potatoes including Beauregard, Murasaki, Covington, and Scarlet.
 They love growing sweet potatoes because they are a crop they know well from back home.
 They thrive in our hot, humid summers, have edible greens, and produce nutritious, delicious tubers that store all winter.
-Their favorites are the Murasaki (Japanese white fleshed) and All Purple.
-What are yours?
+Their favorite variety is Murasaki (Japanese white fleshed).